Making Your Account More Secure: Introducing Two-Step Verification (2FA) for the Kasa App

 Q3.
 How to remove a device from Trusted Devices?
 How do I manage the Trusted Device?

-Kasa APP > tap the in the top left > View account > Login Security > Trusted Devices> then tap the ‘X’ on the side of the device you would like to remove.
+From the Kasa APP > Tap’Me’ on the bottom> View account > Login Security > Trusted Devices> then tap the ‘X’ on the side of the device you would like to remove.

 Q4.
 Why my device shows a different location in Login Activity?